Cameron to focus defence spending more on militant risk

 LONDON Britain should spend more of its defence budget on spy planes, drones and special forces to counter militants and Islamic State in Iraq and Syria, Prime Minister David Cameron will say on Monday.

-The government said last week it would meet NATO's defence spending pledge of two percent of gross domestic product (GDP) for the next five years, which would boost budgets to 47.7 billion pounds ($74 billion) a year by 2020.
+The government said last week it would meet NATO's defence spending pledge of 2 percent of gross domestic product (GDP) for the next five years, which would boost budgets to 47.7 billion pounds a year by 2020.

 "I have tasked the Defence and Security chiefs to look specifically at how we do more to counter the threat posed by IS and Islamist extremism," Cameron will say, according to excerpts from his speech.